-- (1) During a member's probationary period. - (2) A member may not be placed in an assignment following completion of their probationary period until an interim shift bid and selection, which reflects the addition of that member, has occurred. - (3) Who forfeits his or her opportunity to make a shift assignment election - (4) Where the member is restricted under this section from making a shift selection - (5) Where the member returns to patrol assignment during an annual or interim selection process. - (6) Where the member returns to patrol assignment, having not participated in the last annual selection - (7) Where the member on authorized leave and medically unable to perform the duties of a police officer was permitted to participate in the selection process and fails to return on or before thirty (30) days after the effective date of the patrol assignment - (8) To a subsequent vacancy created by an interim bidding process
+- (1) During a member's probationary period.
+Who has less than 12 months of service with the Division - (2) A member may not be placed in an assignment following completion of their probationary period until an interim shift bid and selection, which reflects the addition of that member, has occurred. - (3) Who forfeits his or her opportunity to make a shift assignment election - (4) Where the member is restricted under this section from making a shift selection - (5) Where the member returns to patrol assignment during an annual or interim selection process. - (6) Where the member returns to patrol assignment, having not participated in the last annual selection - (7) Where the member on authorized leave and medically unable to perform the duties of a police officer was permitted to participate in the selection process and fails to return on or before thirty (30) days after the effective date of the patrol assignment - (8) To a subsequent vacancy created by an interim bidding process

 16.4.
-Filling of Specialty Assignments.
-Whenever a vacancy, including a temporary assignment exceeding ten (10) days, occurs in a specialty assignment (i.e., in an assignment not specified in Section 16.1), the Department shall post the assignment opening for ten (10) days and shall allow any interested members of the same rank to apply within the posting period.
+Filling of Non-Patrol Assignments.
+Whenever a vacancy, including a temporary assignment exceeding ten (10) days, occurs in a non-patrol assignment (i.e., in an assignment not specified in Section 16.1), the Department shall post the assignment opening for ten (10) days and shall allow any interested members of the same rank to apply within the posting period.
 A notice listing all members who respond to each posting shall be posted within 24 hours after the close of the posting period.
 The Department shall provide notice on the posting as to any specialized training and/or technical skills which will be required for the assignment once the assignment is made.
-In filling the assignment:

-- (1) For any non-patrol assignment, an applicant must have a minimum of five (5) years of service in a patrol assignment with the Gahanna Division of Police, unless no other applicant is qualified. - (2) The Chief shall give consideration to all qualified applicants who apply unless no other applicant is qualified. - (3) Skill, ability, work record and seniority shall be the criteria for selection of an applicant to fill an assignment vacancy.
-Seniority shall be determined in accordance with the provisions of Section 16.6.
+In filling the assignment, the Chief shall give consideration to all applicants who apply.
+Skill, ability, work record and seniority shall be the criteria for selection of an applicant to fill an assignment vacancy.
+Seniority shall be determined in accordance with the provisions of Section 16.3.
+For any non-patrol assignment, an applicant must have a minimum of five (5) years of service in a patrol assignment, unless no other applicant is qualified.